Skip to main content

 This entire process is part of a larger system known as enterohepatic circulation.
 Clinically, this refers to the circulation of substances like bile acids, drugs, and, importantly, hormones from the liver to the bile, followed by entry into the small intestine, absorption by the enterocyte, and transport back to the liver.

-When it comes to estrogen, the is a critical gatekeeper in this circuit.
+When it comes to estrogen, the gut microbiome is a critical gatekeeper in this circuit.
 By introducing specific probiotics, we are essentially intervening at a key checkpoint to ensure the circuit runs smoothly.
 Observational studies have noted that probiotic consumption is associated with higher estradiol levels in premenopausal women, suggesting a direct, measurable impact on circulating hormones.
 This indicates that a well-supported microbiome can enhance the bioavailability of estrogen when needed.

 Probiotics directly modulate the gut’s enzymatic activity, specifically beta-glucuronidase, to normalize estrogen’s enterohepatic circulation and restore hormonal equilibrium.